 P. O. Box 527 East Selkirk, MB R0E 0M0

 Email: [email protected]

-Open to everyone ages 3+ who wish to learn about Ukrainian dance and heritage.
-No experience required.
+Open to everyone ages 3+ who wishes to learn about Ukrainian dance and heritage.
+No experience is required.
 Classes start in September on Monday nights between 5:30 and 8:45 pm. in East Selkirk.
 Our annual recital takes place in May or June with performances from all our groups and our partner Troyanda Ukrainian Dance Ensemble.

 Gaynor Family Regional Library